 Land Development and Zoning

 The office of Land Development and Zoning is charged with the broad responsibility of administering the Summit Township Subdivision, Land Development & Mobile Home Park Ordinance, Zoning Ordinance, Stormwater Ordinance, Floodplain Ordinance, Sidewalk Ordinance and all General Ordinances enacted by the Township.
 This office also serves as an informative and administrative assistant for the Summit Township Planning Commission, as well as the Summit Township Zoning Hearing Board.
 All duties and tasks associated with Summit Township Permits and Ordinance Enforcement are handled by the Land Development and Zoning Office.
-We work very hard and pride ourselves at being as efficient and informative as possible, in order to provide the most helpful experience to all Summit Township Residents, Developers, Engineers and Surveyors.
+We work very hard and pride ourselves on being as efficient and informative as possible, in order to provide the most helpful experience to all Summit Township Residents, Developers, Engineers/Surveyors and other community stakeholders.

 On June 5, 2018 Summit Township became an Opt-In Municipality and is contracted with Building Inspection Underwriters (BIU) to enforce the Uniform Construction Code (UCC).
 All Building Permits for construction within Summit Township must be obtained from BIU and all construction must conform to the requirements of the UCC as required.
-A representative from BIU will have daily office hours at the Township Office from 8:00 – 9:00 AM every Monday – Friday (excluding holidays) for Township residents and contractors to apply for Building Permits and ask UCC related questions.
+A representative from BIU (Steve Wilt) will have daily office hours at the Township Office from 8:00 – 9:00 AM every Monday – Friday (excluding holidays) for Township residents and contractors to apply for Building Permits and ask UCC related questions.
 Residents and contractors can also feel free to contact BIU at their Erie business office located on W. 38th Street by phone number 814-860-8044.

 Summit Township Maps